DD2480-group16-VT25/continuous-integration/README.md

 The unit tests work by setting the status of a single commit to each of the possible states (success, failure, error, pending) and then checking that the status is set correctly (using a GET request).
 Between each test, the status is reset to `pending` to ensure that the tests are independent of each other.

+### Compilation
+There are three main parts to compilation, get the right repository URL that is specified the payload.
+Then checkout the specified branch and lastly run the maven command to compile the code.
+In this case we have created a function that returns true if the repository was successfully cloned and compiled.